ietf-rats-wg/draft-eat-mt/draft-lundblade-rats-eat-media-type.md

 carry an in-band profile identifier using the Profile claim (see {{Section 3.20 of -EAT}}).
 The value of the Profile claim is either an OID or a URI.

-The media type(s) defined in this document include an optional parameter that can be used to mirror the profile claim of the transported EAT.
-This can be used as a routing hint for API front-ends to allow dispatching payloads directly to the profile-specific processor.
-Note that the profile claim can be deeply nested (it is typically an element of a map carried in the CBOR-encoded payload of a COSE Sign1 object), which makes extracting it from the EAT a cumbersome operation.
+The media type(s) defined in this document include an optional `profile` parameter that can be used to mirror the Profile claim of the transported EAT.

-Exposing the profile in a media type parameter provides a finer-grained and scalable type system that matches the inherent extensibility of EAT.
+Exposing the EAT profile at the API layer allows API routers to dispatch payloads directly to the profile-specific processor without having to snoop into the request bodies.
+This design also provides a finer-grained and scalable type system that matches the inherent extensibility of EAT.
 The expectation being that a certain EAT profile automatically obtains a media type derived from the base `application/eat+cbor` and/or `application/eat+json` by